hreikin/streamlit-uploads-library/README.md

 Installation is via pip:

 ```
-pip install streamlit-gallery
+pip install streamlit-simple-gallery
 ```

 ## Usage

-Using the gallery is simple, import `streamlit-gallery` and then instantiate the class with the required `directory` variable.
+Using the gallery is simple, import `streamlit_simple_gallery` and then instantiate the class with the required `directory` variable.
 Other options can be configured by passing in different variables when instantiating the class.